seifsheikhelarab/walletwatch-api/README.md

 ### Configuration

-Edit enviroment variables in `.env` to set up services as needed.
+Edit environment variables in `.env` to set up services as needed.

 ### Running the API